Understanding Military Divorce in Texas

 Community property, including real property, vehicles, bank accounts, etc., is subject to division by the court unless the parties can reach a mutual agreement on their distribution.

-The primary difference in divorce proceedings where a servicemember is involved is the way military retirement and health insurance benefits are distributed.
+The primary difference in military divorce proceedings is the way military retirement and health insurance benefits are distributed.

 How a Texas Military Divorce Lawyer Can Help